 - browser and browser version

-- the used operating system
+- the operating system used

-- the address (URL) of the previously visited site (referrer URL)
+- the address (URL) of the previously visited page (referrer URL)

-- date and time
+- the date and time

 External hosting by Host-Europe